arangodb/docs/3.11/data-modeling-collections-database-methods.md

   Please note: during server failures this might lead to writes not being possible until the failover is sorted out and might cause write slow downs in trade for data durability.

-- `distributeShardsLike`: distribute the shards of this collection cloning the shard distribution of another.
-If this value is set, it copies the attributes `replicationFactor`, `numberOfShards` and `shardingStrategy` from the other collection.

 - `shardingStrategy` (optional): specifies the name of the sharding strategy to use for the collection.
 Since ArangoDB 3.4 there are